Massif du Sud: History

+In 2011, a wind power project materializes.
+The wind farm was inaugurated in January 2013.
+The wind turbines are operated by EDF Renewables and Enbridge.

 Building on its fame in backcountry glades, the resort has a snowcat-skiing operation in the backcountry region and will introduce heliskiing in the 2011 season.
 It is the only resort in eastern North America to have heliskiing.

-Trivia

-The Massif du Sud slogan is "Le secret le mieux gardé" which translates as "The Best Kept Secret".

-The Massif du Sud closest neighbor is Mont Orignal.